vlepeule/bmw-cardata-ha/README.md

 In addition to the stream, we now also poll the API every 40 minutes.
 There is still some space to make this higher resolution and I will also plan to make it so, that we wont poll at the same time as stream is online to save some quota for later.

 ### Better names to entities and sensors
-Vehicles should now named after their actual model.
+Vehicles should now be named after their actual model.
 You can still see the VIN briefly in some situations Sensor friendly names are also revamped to be CarModel - SensorName.
 Sensor names are AI generated from the BMW catalogue.
 Please report or create a PR if you see something stupid.
 The sensor names are available in custom_components/cardata/descriptor_titles.py

 ### More stable stream implementation